NoOne451/UserManagementSystem-Backend/README.md

-Here is the complete README file in Markdown format:
+Here is the updated README file reflecting the current implementation and routes of your project:

 # User Management System Backend